CashnipLeaf/AdvancedAtmosphereTools/README.md

 - KSPCommunityFixes

 **Compatible With:**
-- FerramAerospaceResearch: If installed, MCWS will defer all relevant aero/thermal calculations to FAR and supply it with wind, temperature, and pressure information.
+- FerramAerospaceResearch: If installed, Advanced Atmosphere Tools will defer all relevant aero/thermal calculations to FAR and supply it with wind, temperature, and pressure information.
 - Most, if not all parts mods

 **Conflicts With:**
 - Other mods that modify the stock aerodynamics system

 ## Other Features
-MCWS adds a few extra features to help you out when flying, including:
+Advanced Atmosphere Tools adds a few extra features to help you out when flying, including:
 - A GUI which displays wind, temperature, and pressure information, along with other relevant aero- and thermodynamic information.
 - A new pair of navball indicators which display prograde and retrograde adjusted for wind, which will only appear if you are in an atmosphere,  the Navball is set to "Surface" mode, the wind speed is greater than 0.5m/s, and the craft is in motion.